M-Shrief/kortobaa/Readme.md

 - Express-validator & Yup for data validation.
 - Using PM2 for process management & ENVs.

+To be further improved with:
+- benefiting from tsyringe in decomposing the project, and provide better testing, with lower maintainability.
+- with further business needs, we can use Redis for caching responses.

 ### Note
 Make sure to declare ENV properties in PM2 config file, and generate JWT keys before.